MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/remarketing-list.md

 ## <a name="audience"></a>Audience
 The name of the remarketing list.

-The name can contain a maximum of 128 characters
+The name can contain a maximum of 128 characters.

 **Add:** Required
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.